Acmex2564/Z31-SWC/README.md

 The head amplifier is based on an NEC uPC1251 op-amp and phototransistor.
 Output is made by pulling down the external data line to the reciever assembly.
 The reciever contains the pullup for this data line.

 The goal of this project is to replace the reciever assembly.
-The replacement reciever should be able to control the ASCD (4x 12V active high outputs), and make all outputs available over CAN.
-Maybe some other SWC outputs?
-This has been a sticking point in the Z31 community for ages, since there are no available kits to retain SWC with a modern head unit.
+The replacement reciever should be able to:
+* Control the ASCD (4x 12V active high outputs),
+* Make all outputs available over CAN.
+* Maybe some other analog/resistive SWC outputs?